Utkarsh-Dikshit/tetris-sfml/README.md

 - Highscores are stored externally in a .txt file, allowing players to persist their achievements across sessions.

 ### External Dependencies
-- Developed using C++ and Raylib, a simple and easy-to-use game development library.
+- Developed using C++ and SFML, a simple and easy-to-use game development library.
 - Utilizes external resources for background images, button icons, music, and sound effects to enrich the gameplay experience.

 ### Future Enhancements